RevenueCat/revenuecat-docs/docs_source/🔌 Integrations & Events/webhooks.md

 # Registering Your Webhook URL

-> 📘 One webhook per project in RevenueCat
->
-> Each of your projects has a webhook URL field you can set.
-This way you can decide which of your projects need server-side notifications, and where they should be sent.

 1. Navigate to your project in the RevenueCat dashboard and find the _Integrations_ card in the left menu.
 Select **+ New**

 ![](https://files.readme.io/6b982d2-app.revenuecat.com_projects_85ff18c7_collaborators_1.png)

 2. Choose 'Webhooks' from the Integrations menu
+3. Name the new Webhook integration.
+You can set up multiple webhook URLs, the name helps differentiate them.
-3. Enter the HTTPS URL of the endpoint that you want to receive your webhooks
+4. Enter the HTTPS URL of the endpoint that you want to receive your webhooks
-4. (Optional) Set authorization header that will be sent with each POST request
+5. (Optional) Set authorization header that will be sent with each POST request
+6. Select whether to send events for production purchases, sandbox purchases, or both
+7. Select if the webhook events should be sent only for one app or for all apps of the project
+8. (Optional) Filter the kinds of events that should be sent to the webhook URL.

 ![](https://files.readme.io/a747787-app.revenuecat.com_projects_85ff18c7_integrations_intercom_6.png)